 Round Robin Proposal Workshops

-is located in the first floor of the John T. Richardson Library in Lincoln Park.
+is located in Room 111 of the John T. Richardson Library in Lincoln Park.

 Submitting a Robin Proposal

-Round robin proposals are due by Friday, October 13.
+Round robin proposals are due by Friday, October 12.
 Once you are ready to submit your round robin proposal, you can do so online via this website.
-The round robin committee will be in touch regarding your proposal the week of October 20.

 |9:30 - 10:00 am